 On the 50th anniversary more companies than ever before are embracing with arms wide open capsule collections that celebrate love, equality and diversity.
 One important thing to note is just because you see a t-shirt with a rainbow or storefront decorated- do not automatically assume a portion of their profits support the community.
 Some companies will only show up for Pride - and Pride alone - as a marketing angle without being supporters.
 Here is a small sample of retailers that play an active role in supporting GLAAD, GLSEN, The Trevor Project and the It Gets Better Foundation.

 Harry's, Converse, TOMS, Sephora, Bubly to name a handful.
-Each of these companies have laid out their contributions for public knowledge and can be found HERE.
 The range of financial and educational support each company created is inspiring, for example Sephora's mission, part of which is offered year round.
 As part of their "Identify As We" campaign, $1 of every item sold from the Sephora Heart Pride collection goes to LGBT-supporting organizations.
 In addition, all Sephora stores and corporate offices were closed June 5 for inclusion workshops.
 The company is continuing to offer year-round Bold Beauty classes, free 90-minute makeup sessions tailored to transgender folks.

 At Bathorium we are proudly featured in three Canadian LGBT founded & allied retailers.
 We are also backed by Shopify, who as a company offers and supports LGBT employees and retailers.